 And still … she just moaned.

-I told them that today she just moaned.
+I told them that today she just moans.

 God, please.
-Help this patient.
+Help this sweet patient.
 Help this family.

-Time to move forward.
+Time to walk away.
+Shake it off.
+Move forward.
 Catch up.
 Press on.
 Four more waited for me back upstairs on my unit.
 Emergencies happen.
 My patients all knew.
 They understood.
 But time had ticked on.
 They were waiting.
 It was noon now.
 The morning was gone.
 They needed their meds.
 They needed their nurse.

-And no matter what else had just happened, they needed me.
+And no matter what else had just happened – most importantly, they needed ME.

 The chaos kept growing.
 There was no catching up.
 The phone kept ringing.
-It just wouldn’t stop.
+It seriously would not stop.
 Doctors rounded.
 Alarms beeped.
 Patients coming.
 Patients going.
 Procedures.
 Surgeries.
 Discharges.
 Admissions.
 Incessant interruptions.
 Endless day.

 Phone rings again.
 Another interruption.
 Doctor calling.
 I’m listening.
 I’m writing.
 Whoops … don’t let the Pyxis time out.
 Don’t want to start all over again.
 Keep pulling meds.
 Need a few more.
 Just keep listening.
 Just keep writing.
 Just keep pulling.
 I can do this.
 Almost there.
 Almost done.

-Phone rings again as you suddenly remember that you actually needed TWO pills on that last med.
-Gahhhhhh!!.
 Split second, brain-fried thinking: “Left hand, be the hero!
-Lightning-fast reach to grab that drawer before it slams shut.”
+Lightning-fast reach and grab that drawer before it slams shut!”

 Bad move.
 Didn’t work.
 Absolute, bloody fail.
 Literally.
 Ouch.
 Serious Ouch.